dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0601.md

 };
 ```

 It's called a controlled component because React controls the state of the form.
 It's worth pointing out that controlled form components are rerendered, a lot.
 Think about it: every new character typed in the title field causes the AddColorForm to rerender.
 Using the color wheel in the color picker causes this component to rerender way more than the title field because the color value repeatedly changes as the user drags the mouse around the color wheel.
-This is OK—React is designed to handle this type of workload.
+This is OK — React is designed to handle this type of workload.
 Hopefully, knowing that controlled components are rerendered frequently will prevent you from adding some long and expensive process to this component.
 At the very least, this knowledge will come in handy when you're trying to optimize your React components.

 ### 6.5.3 Creating Custom Hooks